EDITOR’S NOTE: Prices and hours are accurate as of 2019.

 - Liftoff: See the real Gemini and Mercury spacecraft, which were built in St. Louis.

 - Makerspace: Try your hand at building boats or lunar rovers or designing a parachute that floats.
 My family’s only criticism of this exhibit is that there are not always enough building pieces available.
-The Science Center’s website says free two-hour workshops are available here, but my family hasn’t been presented when any guided workshops were going on.
+The Science Center’s website says free two-hour workshops are available here, but my family hasn’t been present when any guided workshops were going on.

 - Mission Mars: Learn about how scientists study the red planet.